soumilshah1995/EngtoHindi/README.md

 #### what is englisttohindi ?
+* It takes as input English word, English Sentence
-* It converts your English String into Hindi String
+* It converts your input to Hindi Language
+* convert() method is used to for translation
-* application can be to convert dataset into hindi and train NLP Models
+* application can be used to convert dataset into hindi and train NLP Models
 * This Module is based on web scrapping